Beam-wi/tritonserver/README.md

 application.
 The [Python and C++ client libraries](docs/client_libraries.md) provide [APIs](docs/client_libraries.md#client-library-apis) to simplify this communication.
-There are also a large number of [client examples](docs/client_examples.md) that demonstrate how to use the libraries.
 You can also send HTTP/REST requests directly to Triton using the [HTTP/REST JSON-based protocol](docs/inference_protocols.md#httprest-and-grpc-protocols) or [generate a GRPC client for many other